 Boy meets girl.
 Boy falls in love.
 Girl doesn’t.
 This post modern love story is never what we expect it to be — it’s thorny yet exhilarating, funny and sad, a twisted journey of highs and lows that doesn’t quite go where we think it will.
 When Tom (Joseph Gordon-Levitt), a hapless greeting card copywriter and hopeless romantic, is blindsided after his girlfriend Summer (Zooey Deschanel) dumps him, he shifts back and forth through various periods of their 500 days “together” to try to figure out where things went wrong.

-This Script to Screen presentation of 500 Days of Summer (2009) will be followed by a Q&A with Screenwriter Scott Neustadter.
-The event will be moderated by Pollock Theater Director Matt Ryan.
+This Script to Screen presentation of 500 Days of Summer (2009) was followed by a Q&A with Screenwriter Scott Neustadter.
+The event was moderated by Pollock Theater Director Matt Ryan.